Qinmengxi/Fontfusion/README.md

 # Fontfusion
 Simple Tensorflow implementation of Fontfusion.
-More details can be referred in our paper: Disentangled representation learning GANs for generalized and stable font fusion network, which is under review.
+More details can be referred in our paper which is under review.

 ## 1.Requirements
 * Tensorflow 1.8 <br>